FDE Toolkit · JDs Decoded

 • Customer-facing is non-negotiable.
 The vast majority of postings are customer-facing and embedded.
 A portfolio of solo demos will not pass; show work delivered for a stakeholder.

 • Ship features, not frameworks.
-No single AI framework dominates the tiles.
+No single AI framework dominates the postings.
 Employers want engineers who can ship LLM features end-to-end, not specialists in one orchestration library.

-• Seniority is skewing up.
-Senior + Lead is now 38% of disclosed postings.
+• This is a mid-senior market.
+Senior and Leadership are 45% of the postings that state a level.
 If you have 8+ years, the architecture and customer-leadership bands are where the pay is.

 Why Interview Kickstart